-Please complete the attached Pedal Request Form to request a foot pedal.
+Please enter our Shopify Site to request a foot pedal.
 Once pedals are requested, a member of the DSORC team will contact you within 24-48 hours to confirm availability and advise you of the next available Curbside Pickup Date.
 If you have any questions, or are unable to pick up pedals for accessibility or mobility reasons, please contact email@example.com

 Pictured above: Dean Henderson, Director of Client Experience, Education and Innovation